-Alison, 65, used Divorce Club to cope when she separated after 43 years of marriage
+Alison, who is in her sixties, used Divorce Club to cope when she separated after 43 years of marriage

 “My husband and I were childhood sweethearts.
 We met at school, married at 20 and had children who have grown up now.
 Family and friends called us the ‘perfect couple’ and, having just retired, I was looking forward to spending our golden years together.

 I thought we would be together ‘until the end’ but, after 43 years of marriage, he started to become distant.
 I thought it was just a phase that would pass.
 I tried to make changes and we even went to marriage counselling but things didn’t improve and he finally told me that he was leaving me, without any explanation.
 It was only later that I discovered he had been having an affair.